VPN Protocols: Which Protocol To Use?

 PPTP

 The Point-to-Point Tunneling Protocol (PPTP) was developed by Microsoft, which long used it for its own internal VPN.
-PPTP relies on several authentication methods, and is compatible with nearly every device.
-Implementation is relatively simple for both the end-user and for servers, helping PPTP to maintain its popularity among VPN providers.
+PPTP relies on several authentication methods, and is compatible with nearly any device.
+Implementation is relatively simple for both the end-user and for servers, helping PPTP to maintain its popularity among VPNs.

 Unfortunately, over the past few years, a number of security flaws have been revealed, which show that PPTP has long been compromised by the US National Security Agency (NSA).
 As a result, Microsoft, among others, has warned users against it.

 We also strongly advise against using PPTP.
-Even though it's easy to configure, that convenience isn't worth the security risk.
+Even though it's easy to configure, the convenience isn't worth the security risk.

 Fast